DeepKross/node/README.md

-# Movie Info Display App
+# Info Display App

 This is a simple Node.js application that uses Express and EJS to create a dynamic template handler.
-The application takes an absolute path to a JSON file containing movie information and displays it on a webpage.
+The application takes an absolute path to a JSON and template (.ejs) file containing information and displays it on a webpage.

 ## Features

 - Input validation: The application checks if the provided path is valid and if the JSON file exists at the given path.
-- JSON format validation: The application checks if the JSON file contains all the necessary properties, which are:
+- JSON format validation: The application checks if the JSON file contains all the necessary properties that are in a templated provided
-"title", "director", "actors", "year", "plot", "poster".
 - No databases: The application does not use any databases to store or retrieve data.

 ## Getting Started